Introduction to 'Leading and collaborating using online tools'

 Project management tools

-The large platforms: MS 365 and Google Workspace
+The large platforms: Microsoft 365 and Google Workspace

 You've seen these in our earlier sections.
 They are multi-purpose and include tools to help manage tasks and projects.